-7.9 Enabling Benzene Sep-Tube Cartridge Tutorial (MultiRAE Benzene)
+7.10 Enabling Benzene Operation & Sep-Tube Cartridge Tutorial (MultiRAE & MultiRAE Pro with 9.8eV Lamp Installed)

-The MultiRAE Benzene's display can show an animated tutorial to guide using a Benzene Sep-Tube Cartridge.
-To enable this feature, you must do the following:
+The MultiRAE or MultiRAE Pro equipped with a 9.8eV PID lamp must have benzene operation enabled through ProRAE Studio II.
+Also, its display can show an animated tutorial to guide using a Benzene Sep-Tube Cartridge.
+To enable these features, you must do the following:

-- 1. Use the USB cable to connect the MultiRAE Benzene to a PC running ProRAE Studio II.
+- 1. Use the USB cable to connect the instrument to a PC running ProRAE Studio II.

-- 2. Step through the screens on the MultiRAE Benzene using the [N/-] button until you see the screen that says, "Enter Communications Mode."
+- 2. Step through the screens on the MultiRAE or MultiRAE Pro using the [N/-] button until you see the screen that says, "Enter Communications Mode."

 - 3. Press [Y/+].

 - 4. With "PC" selected, press [Y/+].

 - 5. Start ProRAE Studio II.

 - 6. Log in with your password.

 - 7. Click "Setup."

-- 8. Once the setup is shown in the right pane, click "Tutorial Status."
+- 8. Select "Tube Mode" from the left pane. - 9.
+Select "Benzene Enable" in the right pane.

-- 9. Select "Enable."

-- 10. Click on the button at the top labeled "Upload all settings to the instrument."

-- 11. When uploading is complete, exit ProRAE Studio II and disconnect the USB cable.

-- 12. Press [Y/+] on the MultiRAE Benzene.
+- 10. Once Tube Mode is enabled, you can optionally enable a tutorial in the MultiRAE that shows how to operate the RAE-Sep Tube for benzene sensing.
+In the right pane, click "Tutorial Status." - 11.
+Select "Enable." - 12.
+Click on the button at the top labeled "Upload all settings to the instrument." - 13.
+When uploading is complete, exit ProRAE Studio II and disconnect the USB cable. - 14.
+Press [Y/+] on the MultiRAE or MultiRAE Pro.

-Note: To disable this feature, follow the same procedure, but instead of selecting "Enable," select "Disable.
+Note: To disable either benzene-related feature, follow the same procedure, but instead of selecting "Enable," select "Disable."